RobertsLab/resources/docs/Environment-and-Expectations.md

 -   **Biweekly Project Progress Lab Meetings** (1.5 hour): All members discuss their activities since the last meeting, planned activities for the next two weeks, and to get help from lab members on project-related issues.

 -   **Biweekly Diversity, Equity and Inclusion Meetings** (1.5 hour): This biweekly meeting provides space to learn, discuss, and engage in initiatives that further lab members' understanding about the institutionalized oppression present in academia.

-*Code of Conduct for DEI Meetings*

-We are dedicated to providing a welcoming and supportive environment for all people, regardless of background, identity, physical appearance, or manner of communication.
-Any form of language or behavior used to exclude, intimidate, or cause discomfort will not be tolerated.
-This applies to all course participants (instructor, students, guests).
-In order to foster a positive and professional learning environment, we will be using progressive stack discussion methods and these discussion rules:

-*Discussion Rules*

-1. We will listen with the intent to understand.
-2. We will monitor our own air time, aiming to share the space and time so others may participate as well.
-3. We will respect those who do not wish to speak.
-4. We will use "I" statements as opposed to generalizations.
-5. We will not ask anyone to speak on behalf of any group we perceive them to identify with, or that they self-identify with.
-6. We will expect discomfort.
-7. We will resist the urge to "fix" others' discomfort.
-8. We will elevate impact above intent, and we will apologize when necessary.
-9. We will expect and accept non-closure.
-We acknowledge that these conversations may not be resolved in a single meeting.
-10. We will take lessons learned, but not others' stories, out of this space.
-11. We will not participate in ad hominem attacks.

 -   **Weekly Science Hour** (Fridays): A casual meeting to hang out, and sometimes tackle science issues/questions with the "hive mind" - e.g. we spend time debugging a script, interpreting a statistical analysis, interpreting/providing feedback on figures, or discuss science concepts that require more time than is available during the biweekly lab meetings.

 -   **Practice presentation meetings** (occasionally): When members prepare a presentation for a conference or symposium (etc.), they are expected to give a practice presentation to the lab group.
 For a 15 minute presentation, we schedule at least 1hr to deliver it, then receive lots of feedback.
 This exercise is invaluable, and greatly improves presentations.